trevorsaurus9000/tidy-data-project/CODE BOOK.md

 The complete list of variables of each feature vector can be found in 'features.txt'

-The complete feature selection process is available can be found in 'features_info.txt'
+The complete feature selection process can be found in 'features_info.txt'

 # Study Design